bkirsh99/genomeLabel/README.md

                           --regulator GATA1,CTCF,SOX2
         UNACCEPTABLE:     --regulator GATA1, CTCF, SOX2

-	The "--getStats" option can only be used on the results file(s) created by the GIGGLE search engine.
-The arguments are followed immediately after the <command> in a comma-separated fashion, as described above.
-They specify the path to the results file(s), as well as the variables to summarize and plot.
-Arguments and sample calls include:

-      genes                          A list of the genes and their respective transcripts contained in the input region. cvgAbs                         The fraction of distinct bases from the input region covered by each major feature (exon, intron, intergenic, promoter, repetitive element, functional element, and cis-regulatory module). cvgRel                         The fraction of distinct bases from the input region covered by each subcategory of major features.
-Exons are broken down into coding and noncoding, repetitive elements into their classes, families, and names, functional elements into their respective "genomic state", and cis-regulatory module into the corresponding transcription factor.
-Defaults to summarizing all major elements, but may be used in the form "cvgRel:<ele>," where <ele> corresponds to "ex," "rp," "fe,", or "crm" to output only individual breakdowns. cvg:<ele1>-<ele2>              The fraction of distinct bases from element 1 <el1e> covered by overlapping elements 2 <ele2>

-        ACCEPTABLE:       --getStats genes,cvgAbs,cvgRel
-                          --getStats cvg:fe-crm

-        If <command(s)> is omitted, the default behaviour of the program is to generate a set of "raw files" and the "giggle_files" directory for a given region and biotype.
+      If <filter(s)> is omitted, the default behaviour of the program is to generate a set of "raw files" and the "giggle_files" directory for a given region and biotype.
 The "raw files" include genome.bed (coding/noncoding exons, introns, intergenic regions), promoter.bed, repeat.bed, cr-module.bed, f-element.bed, and cat.bed, while the "giggle_files" is a directory tree of their breakdown into different categories and subcategories.
 These can be useful for customized manipulation to extract additional statistics or create more complex tracks via concatenation or application of external tools according to user needs.